ancientlore/istio-talk/resiliency/README.md

     $ kubectl exec -it $(kubectl get pod -l service=hurl -o name | sed 's/^pods\///') /bin/sh
     # hurl -conns 10 -loop 2000000 http://webnull:8080/xml

 > Stay logged into the [hurl] container so that you can exercise commands later.
+In this walk-through, commands shown with `#` are executed in the hurl container, and commands shown with `$` are executed in your normal shell.

-Look at the [webnull] dashboard - it shows incoming request volume and bytes received if it was a POST or PUT.
+Look at the [webnull] dashboard by running the command below (in a new shell) and browsing to http://localhost:8081/status/ - it shows incoming request volume and bytes received if it was a POST or PUT.
 This small utility can be used to check what sort of throughput you could achieve, assuming your service had no actual work to do.

+    $ kubectl port-forward $(kubectl get pod -l service=webnull -o name | sed 's/^pods\///') 8081:8080

-Now look at the [hurl] dashboard. [hurl] was created to work similarly to [curl], except that it sends requests in parallel to load up some other service.
+Now look at the [hurl] dashboard by running the command below (in a new shell) and browsing to http://localhost:8082/. [hurl] was created to work similarly to [curl], except that it sends requests in parallel to load up some other service.
 The dashboard shows graphs of response codes, bytes recieved, and request round-trip time.

+    $ kubectl port-forward $(kubectl get pod -l service=hurl -o name | sed 's/^pods\///') 8082:8080

 We will be using [hurl] to send load to [webnull], and then checking what happens when we exercise [Istio] features.

 > Note: Run the [Istio] commands from the `istio` folder.